widberg/sinker/docs/source/sinkerscript.rst

 Address
 ^^^^^^^

 An address provides instructions on how to calculate the address for a symbol based on its variant.
-These calculations are done using the `Sinker DSL Expression Language`_.
+These calculations are done using the `Sinker Script Expression Language`_.

 Address directives for each symbol are evaluated in the order they are declared.
 For each address directive where a ``variant_name`` in the set matches the current module's variant or the wildcard is used, the expression is evaluated.
 The first expression that is resolved will be the calculated address of the symbol.
 If all expressions are unresolved, the symbol is unresolved.